ibm-cloud-docs/vpc/using-vpn.md

 {: faq}

 No. To set up a VPN gateway in your classic environment, you must use the [IPsec VPN](https://{DomainName}/catalog/infrastructure/ipsec-vpn){: external}.

+### What {{site.data.keyword.cloud_notm}} infrastructure classic resources can be accessed with VPN for VPC, along with Classic Access VPC?
+{: #faq-vpn-13}
+{: faq}

+Virtual server instances are the only classic resources that can be accessed with VPN for VPC along with Classic Access VPC.

 ### What will rekey collision cause?
 {: #faq-vpn-12}